mdominguezd/martindominduran-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a dynamic, hardworking and curious professional with a particular interest in research topics involving environmental health, data science, deep learning and remote sensing.
-I am passionate about making scientific research reproducible and accessible in non-scientific contexts by the creation of interactive dashboards.
+I amdynamic, hardworking, and curious professional with a particular interest in research topics related to environmental health, air quality, data science, and remote sensing.
+Currently, I am investigating the effects of fires on vegetation structural changes by integrating multiple Earth observation datasets, specifically Spaceborne lidar (GEDI) and multi-frequency radar and optical data.
+I am passionate about making scientific research reproducible and accessible in non-scientific contexts through the creation of interactive dashboards.
 {style="text-align: justify;"}